 Trustees may therefore wish to discuss with their advisors, how these market movements have impacted their scheme’s funding position – and the extent to which the scheme is exposed to ‘interest rate risk’.
 Similarly, sponsoring employers will want to understand the impact on the obligations reported in their corporate accounts.

 "Trustees still need to be mindful that they will soon be required to formalise a Long-Term Objective (LTO)."

 The GMP Equalisation Working Group (GMPEWG), has published the first in a series of “good practice” guides for UK pension schemes approaching GMP equalisation.
-The guide follows the working group’s ‘call to action’ in which it urged pension scheme trustees to review the likely data requirements for a GMP equalisation project.
+The guide follows the working group’s ‘call to action’ in which it urged pension scheme trustees to review the likely data requirements for a Guaranteed Minimum Pension (GMP) equalisation project.

 The document offers practical guidance on the methods to correct past underpayments and to equalise benefits going forward, including worked examples.
 It also contains a section on “common unanswered issues”, including in relation to transfers-in, anti-franking and survivors’ pensions.

 Our research shows that many schemes’ preparations for dealing with GMP equalisation are well underway – with 50% of schemes surveyed having taken steps to adjust benefits, or have a formal plan in place.

 Future publications from the GMPEWG will set out guide schemes in dealing with common issues in the areas of data, transactions and taxation.